Butter-Payments/Client_Side_Scripts/README.md

         </aside>

         1. Type **exit()** to quit.
-17. Make sure that any required python dependencies are installed.
+16. Make sure that any required python dependencies are installed.
     1. Run the command `pip install requests`
-18. Use the terminal to navigate to the directory where you downloaded all of the scripts.
+17. Use the terminal to navigate to the directory where you downloaded all of the scripts.
+18. Configure your base download URL by setting the `base_url` variable in the `Session_Variables.py` file:
+    1. Your base URL can be found as part of the full URL of any page **after** you have logged in to your Adyen custome area.
+    2. For example, when Butter's engineers log in to their Adyen customer area, they are taken to the default overview (home) page of the dashboard.<br />
+        The URL for this is [https://ca-test.adyen.com/ca/ca/overview/default.shtml](https://ca-test.adyen.com/ca/ca/overview/default.shtml).<br/>
+        This means that the base URL for a Butter engineer would be **`ca-test.adyen.com`**.
 19. Run the command `python Adyen_Queue_Reports.py`
     1. This will request Adyen to generate the reports and prepare them for download
     2. This can take some time for them to actually create data